 Ginger is beneficial against nausea but it also is one of the most powerful anti-inflammatories, modulating multiple pathways to reduce pain and inflammation, thus reducing the need for potentially harmful anti-inflammatory chemical painkillers (Abascal et al., 2006).

 Garlic has also been shown to reduce inflammation, but also encourage wound healing (Ejaz et al., 2009).
 The study which showed this was performed with post-surgical patients; so if you are recovering from surgery, this supplement has great potential to help you bounce back quicker, too.

-So, those are my top recommended supplements for back pain.
+So, those are some of the best anti-inflammatory supplements for back pain.
 You’ll find anti-inflammatory, improved healing and better sleep as just some of the benefits of a trial of these supplements.

 You may also notice an improvement in overall health, as most of these supplements have been shown to have more than just one benefit when taken consistently.

 As always when starting a new supplement or medication, make sure you consult your doctor or other healthcare professional before commencing any new supplement for back pain.

 Thanks as always for reading, and I hope some of the information in this article has been useful to you!